mansoorbarri/website/content/how-to/better-gihub.md

 gh auth login
 ```

 Follow the prompts but choose SSH as authentication method.
+You can use steps from [mansoorbarri.com/ssh-keys/](https://mansoorbarri.com/how-to/create-github-ssh-keys/) to generate SSH keys for github.

 ## Set your repo to use GH auth